 - Horse: Those with the horse spirit guide thrive when they are left wild.
 They can be headstrong, but they are willing to bend for those that they care about.
 While they prefer to be left wild, they respond well to a partner who treats them with patience and kindness.
 The horse totem also represents positive change in someone's life.

 - Owl: Those with the owl totem tend to be very quiet and secretive, but when they speak, people listen and treat them with respect.
 Owls teach us to embrace the dark and to know that it isn't something to fear, nor is it something that is evil.

 - Raven: The raven totem represents mystery, wisdom, and transformation.
 People with the raven animal spirit guide tend to be strong teachers and are often sought out for their wisdom and intelligence.

-- Snake: Snake spirit guides represents transformation, rebirth, and sexuality.
-They are strong creatures with strong personalities, but they often times lash out during difficult situations.
+- Snake: Snake spirit guides represent transformation, rebirth, and sexuality.
+They are strong creatures with strong personalities, but they often lash out during difficult situations.
 Snake totems teach us to work closely with the earth and to learn to understand the earth's vibrations.

 - Turtle: Those with the turtle spirit guide tend to be minimalists.
 They prefer to be on the road and to have minimal possessions or people to hold them back from their desire to travel.
 The turtle totem teaches us to look within and to be happy with the person we truly are.

 - Wolf: The wolf totem has a strong connection to family and their pack.
 They tend not to socialize well with others outside of their small inner circle.
 The wolf spirit guide represents strength, loyalty, and community.